 - Letters from shelters, counselors, friends or family members with direct knowledge of the situation.

-In cases of identity theft, you will need to demonstrate that your number is being used for fraudulent transactions and you are suffering ongoing harm because of it (e.g., a lowered credit rating or loan denial).
+In identity theft cases, you will need to demonstrate that your number is being used for fraudulent transactions, and you are suffering ongoing harm because of it (e.g., a lowered credit rating or loan denial).
 You must have also exhausted all other means at your disposal to solve the problem.

 Other Reasons Social Security Will Change Your Number

 Social Security won’t change your number simply because your credit card has been lost or stolen to avoid bankruptcy or avoid other legitimate debts.